plotdb/datadom/doc/plugin.md

 # Plugins

-this document defines how plugins work in datadom.

-## Purpose

-When datadom serializes DOM into data representation ( or vice versa ),  it's possible to also serialize/deserialize something powerful than just a simple DOM node.
-Defining such things is beyond datadom's purpose, so datadom provides an interface for user-defined *plugins* to extend datadom.
+When Datadom transforms between DOM and JSON, it can also (de)serialize more than a ordinary node - a custom node.
+Detail of the custom node is beyond Datadom's scope, but Datadom provides an interface for user-defined `plugins` to extend Datadom.

-Basically speaking, plugins does following:
+Basically speaking, plugins do following:
- - recognize if a given data or DOM node is supported
+ - recognize if a given JSON/DOM node is supported, and once recognized:
- - (asynchronously) deserialize a recognized custom datadom node to DOM node
+   - deserialize a custom JSON node to DOM node ( asynchronously )
- - (asynchronously) serialize a recognized DOM node to custom datadom node
+   - serialize a DOM node to JSON node ( asynchronously )

-It may involve actions like querying a remote registry thus datadom expects plugins to be asynchronous, as described below.
+Plugins may involve actions such as querying a remote registry, thus Datadom expects plugins to be asynchronous.

 ## Workflow